danseethaler/mac-init/README.md

 * Terminal Theme - download from http://color.smyck.org/
 * In Terminal.app, Preferences->Settings, select the Keyboard tab.
 Ensure "Use Option Key as Meta" is checked.
+* Increase font size in Preferences to 18pt
 * Add to ~/.bash_profile to make terminal prompt a yellow dollar sign
   * `export PS1="\[\033[33m\]$\[\033[m\]"`
 * Install homebrew